legua25/compilers-flow/features.md

   ```

 * Translation of infix expressions to method calls.
 Any one argument method
-  can be used as infix operator.
+  can be used as an infix operator.
 Operators ending with `:` are right
   associative.

   ```